GNS-Science/nzshm-documentation/docs/guidelines/deploy_a_web_app.md

 ## Custom hostname configuration

 In this example we will configure a new public hostname for our website **weka.gns.cri.nz**.
-We will need an SSL certificaate, some DNS configuration, and an **AWS CloudFront distribution** to tie everything together.
+We will need an SSL certificate, some DNS configuration, and an **AWS CloudFront distribution** to tie everything together.

  - **DNS names**.
 We have already chosen a name for this website (**weka.gns.cri.nz**) but if you need a new one you'll want to define that now.